 Best Perissa Hotels

 We stayed at Aretousa Villas which was one of the best budget Santorini hotels that we have ever come across.
-At 28 USD a night, it was a fabulous budget find in Santorini.
+At USD 28 per night, it was a fabulous budget find in Santorini.

 There is a reason why this quaint, family-run villa gets rave reviews.
 The staff here, especially the daughter Jessica, is so kind and welcoming.
 It made us sad to leave this accommodation and move to another hotel.